FAQs – Frequently Asked Questions

 When do you teach classes?

-Introduction to Horse Riding is offered most months of the year.
+Horse Riding for Adults is offered most months of the year.

 These classes typically offered on weekends at the same time and day for 4 consecutive weeks.

-After completing the Introductory class, you can continue riding in intermediate and advanced classes.
+After completing the Horse Riding for Adults class, you can continue riding in Intermediate classes.

 Classes are taught on the weekends and during the week.